 Spending your Mexican vacation surrounded by hordes of drunk college students may be some people's idea of fun, but we understand that it's not for everyone.
 If you're contemplating planning a trip to Mexico during the springtime and you would like to avoid the typical spring break scene, not to worry!
-There are plenty of options for a Mexican springtime holiday with lots of peace and relaxation and no tequila shots or wet t-shirt contests or tequila shots (savvy drinkers know you're supposed to sip!) to speak of.
+There are plenty of options for a Mexican springtime holiday with lots of peace and relaxation and no wet t-shirt contests or tequila shots (savvy drinkers know you're supposed to sip!) to speak of.
 Read on for some tips on how to travel to Mexico during the springtime and avoid the spring break crowds.